Comprehensive Guide to Hydroponic Fodder

-- Priming can accelerate the germination and growth rate of seeds.
+- Soaking can speed up the germination and growth rate of grains.

-- Fully soaking the seeds can increase the germination rate, which helps determine the maximum yield for hydroponic fodder production.
+- Seed soaking improves the germination rate, which helps determine the maximum yield for hydroponic fodder production.

 - Soaking with ozone sterilization can help clean bacteria and fungi on the surface of seeds, reducing the risk of mold or odor.